michaelseman/Portfolio/NBA 2021 3pt Analysis/README.md

-# NBA 2021 3 Point Analysis
+# NBA 2021 Three Point Analysis

 This is the Tableau work I did for my final Intro to Data Analytics class final project.